ivotron/popper2-paper/paper.md

   uses: docker://gw000/keras
   args: ["./scripts/run_training.sh"]
 ```

 The `download` step downloads the MNIST dataset in the workspace.
 The `verify` step verifies the downloaded archives against precomputed checksums.
-The `train` step then starts training the model on this downloaded dataset.
+The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
 The download and train steps use a keras docker image and the verify step uses a lightweight alpine image.
 Although a single docker image can be used in all the steps of a workflow, we recommend using images specific to a steps purpose otherwise it could make dependency management complex, hence defeating the purpose of containers.